meteo-ubonn/meanie3D/README.md

   * Visualization code
   * Tests
   * Documentation
-  * RADOLAN, Satellite and KONRAR utilities
+  * RADOLAN, Satellite and KONRAD utilities

 The term "core functions" refers to the detection, tracking and track evaluation code.
 For local development in most cases, the preset `dev-vtk` is sufficient.
 For more aggressive optimisations,